LM-SAL/iris_muse_team_meeting/docs/useful_info.md

 ## Transportation

-Larkspur offers local shuttle.
+Larkspur and Sonesta offer local shuttle.
 Reservation on-site is required and the shuttle is based on availability.

-Public transportation between the hotels listed above and the SETI institute is inconvenient.
-The bus schedule is limited, unreliable, and the commute involves at least a 30 minute walk to the bus stop from either Sonesta or Larkspur.
-Routes can be planned via Google Maps, attendees are encouraged to check the bus (lines 21 & 523) schedule closer to the meeting.
+Public transportation between certain hotels in the area and the SETI institute is inconvenient.
+The bus schedule is limited and can be unreliable.
+Guests staying in hotels at N Mathilda Ave in Sunnyvale can take the bus line 21 from Maude & Matilda to Logue & Matilda and then walk ca. 20 minutes to the SETI institute.
+Routes can be planned via Google Maps, attendees are encouraged to check the schedules (buses 21, 523, Orange Line) closer to the meeting.

 We encourage the conference attendees to rent a car and/or coordinate with others who will do so.
 The attendees are free to park at the SETI carpark.